tensorflow/models/inception/README.md

 processing a batch of data.

-The training procedure is encapsulated by this diagram of how operations and variables are placed on CPU and GPUs respecitvely.
+The training procedure is encapsulated by this diagram of how operations and variables are placed on CPU and GPUs respectively.

 <div style="width:40%; margin:auto; margin-bottom:10px; margin-top:20px;">
   <img style="width:100%" src="https://www.tensorflow.org/images/Parallelism.png">